-Competitors must be current members of the IAC or an organization recognized by IAC for aerobatic competitions.
-Unlimited competitors must possess a current FAI Sporting License.
+Competitors must either be current members of the IAC or hold a valid FAI Sporting License.

-2.2 SAFETY PILOTS
+SAFETY PILOTS

-The competitor will be the sole occupant of the aircraft during competition flights except in Primary through Intermediate categories wherein "safety pilots" are authorized as passengers.
+The competitor will be the sole occupant of the aircraft during competition flights except in Primary through Intermediate power categories and all glider categories, wherein "safety pilots" are authorized as passengers.
 The competitor has the sole responsibility for determining the qualifications of an individual to act as a Safety Pilot in the competitor's make and model aircraft.

-Intermediate competitors who are also acting as Safety Pilot for another Intermediate competitor must have already flown the Unknown program before acting as a Safety Pilot in the Intermediate Unknown Program.
+Competitors who are also acting as a Safety Pilot in the same category, must fly their Unknown Program before flying as a Safety Pilot for another competitor in the Unknown Program.

-2.3 AIRCRAFT AND EQUIPMENT ENTRANCE REQUIREMENTS
+AIRCRAFT AND EQUIPMENT ENTRANCE REQUIREMENTS